 International students are particularly affected by the consequences of the coronavirus crisis.
 Most international students face financial difficulties anyway.
 This situation can worsen dramatically if they lose their source of income or if they suddenly have to pay unexpected costs.
 Many of them are now socially isolated, receive no support from their home countries and are not entitled to BAföG.

-So far, the initiative has sponsored 101 international students.
-They come from Afghanistan, Albania, Armenia, Bangladesh, Brazil, Chile,Colombia, Cuba, Egypt, Georgia, Great Britain, Hungary, India, Iran, Iraq, Jordan, Kazakhstan, Kyrgyzstan, Libya, Morocco, Nepal, Paraguay, Peru, Poland, Russia, Serbia, Sri Lanka, Syria, Tajikistan, Thailand, Turkey, Ukraine, US and Vietnam.The recipients of the funding are students at Leipzig University, Leipzig University of Applied Sciences (HTWK), the Academy of Music and Theatre (HMT) and HfTL.
+So far, the initiative has sponsored 115 international students, we transferred 51.510 euros to the students.
+They come from Afghanistan, Albania, Armenia, Bangladesh, Brazil, Chile,Colombia, Cuba, Egypt, Georgia, Great Britain, Hungary, India, Iran, Iraq, Jordan, Kazakhstan, Kyrgyzstan, Libya, Madagascar, Morocco, Nepal, Paraguay, Peru, Poland, Russia, Serbia, Sri Lanka, Syria, Tajikistan, Thailand, Turkey, Ukraine, US and Vietnam.The recipients of the funding are students at Leipzig University, Leipzig University of Applied Sciences (HTWK), the Academy of Music and Theatre (HMT) and HfTL.
 Their fields of study include african studies, american studies, arabic studies, architecture, art history, biology, biotechnology, dentistry, digital humanities, economy, education, environmental engineering, european studies, german studies, german as foreign language, global studies, industrial engineering, information and communication technology, international management, islamic studies, law, mechanical engineering, music, philosophy, pharmacy, physics, piano, political science, romance studies, singing, sport science, theater studies, veterinary medicine.

 What the sponsors say: